bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 ## Result

-So next time, somebody posts an update to Workplace such
+So next time, somebody posts an update to Workplace such as

 ![hard at work](fb-post.png)